amirpavlo/YAAM/README.md

-# YAAM
-A blender Asset Manager developed as part of the open movie project (openmovie.org)

 # YAAM Inception
 YAAM is a simple asset manager add-on for [Blender 3D](https://www.blender.org).
 I'm currently working on an [open movie project](https://www.openmovie.org).
 It's an animated series which is developed in the open, similar to open source software.
 People can elect to contribute their talent to the project.
 I'm currently in the Research and Development phase; trying to build the 10K view of the work needed.
 I decided to make an approximately thirty second animated sequence with multiple shots to work out the kinks from my pipeline.
 The first hurdle I faced to keep this minor project organized is an asset manager.
 This is how YAAM was born.
 Yet Another Asset Manager.